Food labeling in Mexico: Second front-of-package labeling system

 A honey-sweetened box of cereal indicates the product contains excessive amounts of sugars and energy per 100 g of product.
 The nutrition label also shows that the product is barely within the acceptable sodium limits.

 In 2016, the government of Chile enacted the Food Labeling and Advertising Law, which introduced simplified and prominent warning labels to indicate excess calories, added nutrients and additives linked to non-communicable diseases.
 Inspired by this system, the INSP formed a committee of national academic experts to develop a new regulation for front-of-package labeling of food and non-alcoholic beverages.
 The Secretariat of Economy (SE) and the Federal Commission for the Protection against Sanitary Risk organized working groups, resulting in a draft standard submitted for public consultation, from 11 October to 10 December 2019 gathering 5,200 comments.
 Simultaneously, civil society organizations, including the Alianza por la Salud Alimentaria (Alliance for Food Health), launched a public campaign to inform the population about these efforts.

 On 29 October 2019, reforms and additions to the Mexican General Health Law were approved, including the new front-of-package labeling model.
 On 27 March 2020, the Official Journal of the Federation published updates to the norm NOM-051-SCFI/SSA1-2010, stipulating that all food and non-alcoholic beverage packaging and containers must display the approved seals.

 The law was divided into three phases: the first consisted of the introduction of front-of-pack labeling; the second, which began on 1 June 2021, required companies to comply with additional transparency and protection measures alongside the labeling.
 The third phase, scheduled for implementation on 1 January 2026, stipulates that complementary information must be incorporated into the provisions outlined in NOM-051.
 The calculation and evaluation of complementary nutritional information refers to the following: For phases one and two, if added sugars were included to a product, sugars and calories had to be evaluated; if fats were added, saturated fats, trans fats, and calories had to be evaluated; if sodium was added, only sodium had to be evaluated.
 In contrast, for phase three, if any critical nutrient is added to a product, a full reevaluation of the formula will be conducted.

 Labels

 The labels implemented are black octagons with white letters, designed to simply inform consumers about high amounts of sugars, energy, trans fats, and saturated fats.
 Two rectangular warnings were also added, advising against the consumption of products containing caffeine or sweeteners in children.
-These labels can appear individually or in groups, which will determine whether the product can include certain persuasive elements, such as toys, rewards, or images of celebrities, fictional characters, or cartoons on the packaging aimed at attracting the attention of minors.
+These labels can appear individually or in groups, which will determine whether the product can include certain persuasive elements, such as toys, rewards, or images of mascots, celebrities, fictional characters, or cartoons on the packaging aimed at attracting the attention of minors.
 Additionally, if the product carries one or more seals, it cannot feature endorsements from medical societies.